Ownership in a Foreign Trust or Offshore Partnership

 Form 3520 – Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, and Instructions.

-The IRS Form 3520 is required whenever a US taxpayer transfers money, assets or property into an offshore trust.
+The IRS Form 3520 is required whenever a US taxpayer transfers money, assets or property into a foreign trust.
 It must also be filed whenever a US taxpayer receives distributions from a foreign trust (directly or indirectly) or is the recipient of specific bequests or gifts from offshore trusts or corporations.

 What are the Income Tax Consequences for a US Taxpayer with an Interest in a Foreign Trust?

-Generally speaking, if you own a foreign trust or have an interest in a foreign trust or partnership, you will be taxed on the income of that trust.
-You may be treated as the owner of a foreign trust if you transfer assets or money into a foreign trust which has a US taxpayer as a beneficiary for any portion of that trust.
+Generally speaking, if you own a foreign trust or have an interest in an offshore trust or partnership, you will be taxed on the income of that trust.
+You may be treated as the owner of a foreign trust if you transfer assets or money into an offshore trust which has a US taxpayer as a beneficiary for any portion of that trust.
 If you are a US taxpayer who is a beneficiary of a foreign trust, you will most likely receive an IRS Form 3520-A “Foreign Grantor Trust Beneficiary Statement” or a “Foreign Non Grantor Trust Beneficiary Statement” and are responsible for reporting that income and paying applicable taxes.